Differential calculus on the space of countable labelled graphs: The limiting edge density of a countable graph

 \subsection{Acknowledgments}

 We would especially like to thank Dominique Guillot for his many comments and suggestions that resulted in significant strengthening and tightening of the paper.
 Thanks are also due to Peter Diao and David Montague for useful suggestions.
+We also thank the referee for useful comments.